nsagora/peppermint/README.md

 } // prints "Wow, that's a 💪 password!"
 ```

 From above, we see that once we've constructed the `passwordConstraint`, we're simply calling `evaluate(with:)` to get our evaluation `Result`.
-This contains `Summary` that can be handled as we please.
+This contains a `Summary` that can be handled as we please.

 </details>